magillus/dart_dime/dime/README.md

 __Note:__
 There are some other Factories already provided to be used - like:
-- `InjectTagFactory` for create method with a Tag
+- `getTagFactory` for create method with a Tag
-- `TaggedSingletonInjectFactory` - for tagged singletons with `Closeable` interface
+- `TaggedSingletongetFactory` - for tagged singletons with `Closeable` interface
-- `SingleInjectFactory` - single inject factory with `Closable` interface
+- `SinglegetFactory` - single get factory with `Closable` interface

 ### Add modules to the scope (global too)